e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 13

 In this assignment I learned how to handle strings in Python.
 I was able to split a string into a list by a specified seperator then print each member of the list in the format required by the activity.
 This seems like a good way to handle date inputed by the user because it allows the user to enter everything at once instead of entering each value individually.

+## Assignment 14

+In this assignment I learned how to open a text file in Python.
+I was able to open the file and store its contents in a list which I was able to manipulate to fit the requirments of activities one and four.
+Using text files in python seems like an extremely useful way to enter data into a program because it allows the data to be entered and changed without the program needing to be edited.